Alexander Andreyevich Baranov: Rezanov Inspection

 In 1805, Tlingit warriors attacked and massacred the Russian settlement at Yakutat, which Baranov decided to abandon.
 Late that year, Nikolai Rezanov, the Tsar's Chamberlain and Chairman of the RAC, arrived in Russian America for an inspection trip.
 He had heard rumors that Baranov was mismanaging affairs.
 But Rezanov's resulting reports to the Tsar praised Baranov's management and attributed rumors against the governor to malcontents.

 Baranov asked to be relieved of his position so that he could return to Russia and see his family there again.
 Believing Baranov to be indispensable to the RAC colonies, Rezanov avoided a definite answer.

+The American maritime fur trader John DeWolf was at Sitka when Rezanov arrived.
+DeWolf, noting the difficulty the RAC had in acquiring decent ships, offered to sell his ship Juno to the RAC.
+Rezanov readily agreed.

-In the spring of 1806, Rezanov sailed from Sitka to San Francisco in Spanish-held California to obtain urgently needed food supplies in exchange for otter furs.
+In the spring of 1806, Rezanov sailed the Juno from Sitka to San Francisco in Spanish-held California to obtain urgently needed food supplies in exchange for otter furs.
 He also tried to establish an alliance with the Spanish against the United Kingdom and United States.
 During this visit with the Spanish of Northern California, he became enamored of María de la Concepción "Conchita" Argüello, the famously beautiful daughter of the commander of the Spanish garrison at San Francisco.
 They became engaged to be married, subject to religious approvals, as she was Roman Catholic and he was Russian Orthodox.
 Rezanov thought this potential match would be a boon to Russian/Spanish cooperation in North America.

 He returned to Sitka with the needed food.
 From there, he sailed to Siberia to begin the thousands of miles of overland travel to St. Petersburg to seek the necessary religious approvals from Russian Orthodox clergy for his marriage.
 During the harsh winter trek on horseback across Siberia, Rezanov became ill and died.
 His great dream of a joint Russian-Spanish empire of the Pacific ended there.